spec-ed/pound-python-manual/faq_python.rst

    # now we want the list the length of one group.
 Multiplying a list by an
    # integer copies the list that many times.  `flat_iters` points to a list
    # that looks like `[flat_iter, flat_iter, flat_iter, flat_iter, flat_iter]`
+   # Keep in mind, this is the same object in the list 5 times.
    flat_iters = list_of_flat_iter * 5

    # this is a little bit of magic now.
 From the documentation of zip: